neuralmagic/sparseml/src/sparseml/pytorch/image_classification/README_image_classification.md

 # SparseML Image Classification Integration

-[SparseML] Image Classification pipeline integrates with [torch] and [torchvision] libraries to enable the sparsification of any image classification model.
+[SparseML] Image Classification pipeline integrates with [torch] and [torchvision] libraries to enable the sparsification of popular image classification model.
 Sparsification is a powerful technique that results in faster, smaller, and cheaper deployable models.
 After training, the model can be deployed with Neural Magic's DeepSparse Engine.
 The engine enables inference with GPU-class performance directly on your CPU.